Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

 Data Legend.
-The Acetic Acid price chart shows the prices in USA Dollar per metric ton (USD/mt) as follows:
+The chart above shows Acetic Acid price assessments in USA Dollar per metric ton (USD/mt) in 4 locations, as follows:

-• EUR: Acetic Acid, Europe, transaction, cif, Belgium
+• Acetic Acid, EUR (Europe): Acetic Acid, transaction price, cif, Belgium

 Intratec Primary Commodity Prices